truth998877/truth998877/README.md

 ## Upcoming Projects

 Gas Turbine Modelling Framework in C and/or Fortran
-CFD modelling of Swing Bowling
+CFD modelling of Swing Bowling in Cricket

 ## Dotfiles (In perpetual development)